 In his philosophy of orientation, Stegmaier seeks to establish a new “first philosophy” for our time that connects with the contemporary sciences and explores the complexities of our everyday life (learn more about the philosophy of orientation here).
 Discovering the immense potential of this new approach, Mike and his wife Tina Hodges decided, during a meeting with Stegmaier and Reinhard in Berlin in July 2017, to support the creation of a foundation that promotes the philosophy of orientation in both academia and the general public.
 The founding documents of FPO were signed in 2018 in Sils-Maria, Switzerland, where Nietzsche used to hike and spend many of his summers to work (in 2022 FPO helped restore Nietzsche’s room: read more here).
 Eventually, the Foundation for Philosophical Orientation was born on October 25, 2019, when it was officially inaugurated in Nashville, the “Athens of the South.”

 July 2018: signing the founding documents in Sils-Maria, Switzerland

-October 25, 2019: inauguration ceremony of the HFPO in Nashville’s “Parthenon”
+October 25, 2019: inauguration ceremony of the FPO in Nashville’s “Parthenon”